-The Schoolhouse operates as a structured open classroom, with a teacher-student ratio of approximately 1:15.
-We have served children from age 4 1/2 years through grade 5, organized into three classroom groups based on their developmental levels: Alpha (for beginning), Tau (for transition), Omega (for ending).
+The Schoolhouse elementary program operates as a structured open classroom, with a teacher-student ratio of approximately 1:15.
+The elementary program serves children from age 4 1/2 years through grade 5, organized into three classroom groups based on their developmental levels: Alpha (for beginning), Tau (for transition), Omega (for ending).

-The multi-age nature of The Schoolhouse learning community is one of its great strengths.
+The multi-age nature of the Schoolhouse learning community is one of its great strengths.
 Recognizing that children learn best from other children, the school schedule is set up to allow daily interaction between students of different ages.
-As job partners and reading buddies, while playing at recess and learning together in short courses, or participating in school-wide meetings run by older children who can model behavior and leadership.
+Students come together as job partners and reading buddies, while playing at recess, learning together in short courses, and participating in school-wide meetings run by older children who can model behavior and leadership.